 People with sleep apnea tend to be sleep deprived so they may suffer from a sundry of symptoms including sexual dysfunction, depression, irritability, difficulty concentrating at school or at work, learning & comprehension difficulties, and falling asleep while driving - are just some of the symptoms shown by people with Sleep Apnea.

+We get asked many local dentistry questions online at DentalChat.
+A Common Sleep Apnea Question is, does everyone have the same type of sleep apnea?
 The three types of sleep apnea are Obstructive, Central and Complex.
 Obstructive sleep apnea is the most common, occurring when the soft tissue in the back of the throat relaxes during sleep, blocking the airway and causing very loud snoring.
 Central sleep apnea, much less common than Obstructive sleep apnea, involves the central nervous system.
 Central sleep apnea occurs when the brain fails to signal the muscles that control breathing.
 Many people suffering from Central sleep apnea rarely snore.

 Complex Sleep Apnea Blogging - What is Complex Sleep Apnea?